Ragenose/t2ee/doc/code_quality_review.md

 There are not multiple if/else blocks.

 The project tries to use as much framework features (both OpenStack SDK and Angular) as possible to avoid writing custom code.

+## Non Functional Requirements

+### Maintainability

+#### Readability

+The code is short and uses as much framework features as possible.
+However, the lack of inline comments may reduce overall readability.

+#### Testability

+The Python custome library are designed to be testable.
+The library is written into small functions that aim to accompulish specific tasks and is easy to perform **unit test**.
+However, the front-end code might not be as testable as the Python code.
+But it can still be easily tested on components.

+#### Debuggability

+There is no log used to keep track of any failures happen on runtime.
+Debugging will rely on error message which is not the best practice.

+#### Configurability

+The configurable values are stored in separate YAML files or in Docker file which require no change in the code.